 Tips to Using

-Like most clamps there are always a few ways to use them right.
-And, a few ways to use them wrong.
+Like most clamps, there are always a few ways to use them right.
+And a few ways to use them wrong.

-Here’s a few pointers on parallel clamps you’ll want to keep in mind:
+Here are a few pointers on parallel clamps you’ll want to keep in mind:

 Storage Racks

-Shown: Parallel Clamp Rack
+See on Amazon: Parallel Clamp Rack

 First off, I’m guilty of just storing my pipe clamps anywhere.
 And while they have a rugged design that’s impossible to break, a parallel jaw clamp should be treated with care.
 So either invest in a manufactured storage rack or custom build one for keeping these clamps safe from accidental damage.